acatoire/bipbipzizik/README.md

 Please note that Raspberry Pi Zero is insufficient to run both the Home Assistant and and the rfid scanner.
 It is recommend you use a Raspberry Pi 3 if you intend to run both at the same time.

-## HomeAssistant Setup for Google Music
-TO BE CHECKED
-1. Add the configs from homeassistant_files in the config of your [Homeassistant](https://www.home-assistant.io/).
-2. You will need to create custom_components/switch directory in your config directory and place [`gmusic.py`](https://github.com/mf-social/Home-Assistant/blob/master/custom_components/switch/gmusic.py) in there.
-3. Follow [this forum post](https://community.home-assistant.io/t/google-music-in-ha/10976) to install gmusicapi, find your device id, and set up the component.

 ## For Dev
 ### Unit test